End-to-end Testing

 1. In the gitlab-org/gitlab pipeline:

-1. Developer triggers the e2e:package-and-test manual action (available once the build-qa-image and build-assets-image jobs are done), that can be found in GitLab merge requests.
+1. Developer triggers the e2e:test-on-omnibus manual action (available once the build-qa-image and build-assets-image jobs are done), that can be found in GitLab merge requests.
 This starts a e2e test child pipeline.

 2. E2E child pipeline triggers a downstream pipeline in gitlab-org/build/omnibus-gitlab-mirror and polls for the resulting status.
 We call this a status attribution.